UBNanosatLab/lfr-docs/datasheet/connectors.rst

 J2 - Main Header Connector
 ----------------------------------------
-J2 is a female low profile 2 mm header that can be mated to from either the top or the bottom.
+J2 is a female low profile 2 mm header (Sullins NPPN102GFNP-RC) that can be mated to from either the top or the bottom.
+Compatible mating connectors depend on how LFR is mounted; Samtec MTMM-110-07-G-D-290 works for a good range of configurations.

 +-----+------------------+------------------+-----+
 | Pin | Description      | Description      | Pin |